ehsanmqn/tcp-gateway/README.md

 # TCP Server for Receiving Data from W200P 4G Watch

-This Python script implements a TCP server for receiving data from a W200P 4G watch.
+This Python script implements a TCP server for receiving data from an [Oviphone](https://www.oviphone.cn/en/products/) W200P 4G watch.
 It listens on a specified port, processes incoming data, and sends it to a REST API.
 The primary use case is to connect a W200P 4G watch to the Thingsboard IoT platform.

 ## Prerequisites